vishvAsa/mahAbhAratam/vyAsaH/shlokashaH/06-bhIShma-parva/03-bhagavad-gItA-parva/saMskRtam/shankaraH/english/gambhIrAnandaH/02_sAnkhya-yogaH_sarva-/10_tamuvAcha_hRShIke.md

 with Knowledge for the sake of achieving the human goal (Liberation), similar is the case with the man of Knowledge because of the absence of hankering for results and agentship.
-Indeed, a man who has realized the Truth does not thingk 'I am doing (this)' nor does he hanker after its result.
+Indeed, a man who has realized the Truth does not think 'I am doing (this)' nor does he hanker after its result.
 Again, as for instance, person hankering after such desirable things as heaven etc. may light up a fire for performing such rites as Agnihotra etc. which are the mans to attain desirable things; \[The Ast.